learn-co-curriculum/phase-1-filtering-arrays/README.md

 each element in the array.
 For each element passed to the callback, if the callback's return value is `true`, that element is copied into a new array.
 If the callback's return value is `false`, the element is filtered out.
-After iterating over every element in the collection, `.filter()` returns the new array.
+After iterating over every element in the collection, `filter()` returns the new array.

+Again, notice how similar `filter()` is to `find()`.
+Both methods are called on an array and take a callback as an argument.
+Both automatically iterate through the passed-in array and call the callback on each element.
+Both automatically pass the element, the element's index, and the array itself to the callback (we're only using the element itself in this example).

+The only difference between them is what is returned: `find()` returns a _single value_, the first element in the array that meets the search condition (or `undefined` if no matching element is found), while `filter()` returns an array containing _all_ the elements that meet the search condition.

 ## Conclusion

 As we've learned in this lesson, using JavaScript's built-in `filter()` method enables us to write more efficient, less repetitive code.
 Specifically:

-- We no longer need to create a `for` or `for ... of` loop.
+- We no longer need to create a `for` or `for...of` loop.
 - In each iteration through the array, the current element is stored in a variable for us.
-We no longer need to access elements using their index values.
 - A new array is automatically created and returned after the iterations are complete, so we no longer need to create an empty array and push elements into it.